-The research program produces original analysis of key issues and trends in democratic change, political reform, and human rights in the countries of the Middle East and North Africa and of U.S. policy as it pertains to democratic development in the region.
-POMED’s research publications, which include policy briefs and in-depth reports, are produced by our nonresident fellows, our resident staff, and other experts based in the region, the United States, and Europe.
+The research program produces original analysis of key issues and trends in democratic change, political reform, human rights, and authoritarianism in the countries of the Middle East and North Africa and of U.S. policy as it pertains to democratic development in the region.
+Our research publications include Snapshots, Policy Briefs, Expert Q&A’s, Backgrounders, Reports, and Fact Sheets.
+Authors include POMED’s Nonresident Fellows, our resident staff, and other experts based in the MENA region, the United States, and Europe.

 The advocacy program directly engages a broad network of U.S. policymakers, while working closely with the coalition of activists and advocates who share a commitment to democracy and human rights in the Middle East and North Africa.